dillonhuff/clockwork/README.md

 * barvinok-0.41 - [download here](http://barvinok.gforge.inria.fr/)
    * https://repo.or.cz/w/barvinok.git/blob/HEAD:/README - instructions for installing barvinok with ntl and GMP

+Alternatively, you can follow these steps:
+1. Download ntl-11.4.1 from the link above.
+2. cd ntl-11.4.1/src
+3. ./configure NTL_GMP_LIP=on PREFIX=/opt GMP_PREFIX=/path/to/gmp
+   * if you have sudo access, you do not need PREFIX and ntl will be installed in /usr/local
+   * if you do not have sudo access or would like to specify where ntl is installed, replace /opt above with a directory path for PREFIX
+4. make
+5. (optionally) make check
+6. make install
+7. Download barvniok-0.41 from the link above.
+8. ./configure --prefix=/opt_b --with-gmp-prefix=/path/to/gmp --with-ntl-prefix=/path/to/ntl
+   * if you have sudo access, you do not need PREFIX and barvinok will be installed in /usr/local
+   * if you do not have sudo access or would like to specify where barvinok is installed, replace /opt_b above with a directory path for PREFIX
+9. make
+10. (optionally) make check
+11. make install

 ## Build instructions

     ./rebuild_and_run.sh